Happiness Edge is our speaking and workshop arm.

 Gallup’s latest report says that the percentage of U.S. employees engaged in their jobs averaged 31.5% in May 2015.
 This reading is on par with 31.7% recorded in January, March, and April, but is the lowest monthly average for 2015.

 The traditional model of success is just wrong.
 While we are used to thinking that once we were successful—at work, at home, at life—then we would be happy; but, in fact, the opposite is true.
 Happiness comes before success!

 Happy people are more successful.
 Happy people are more likely to ace job interviews, and secure better jobs.
 They are evaluated more positively by superiors on a job, show higher performance and productivity, and handle managerial position jobs better.
 In a job, a happy person is more likely to succeed better.
 They are also less likely to show disruptive behavior and work burnout.
 Furthermore, service divisions with happy leaders are more likely to garner high customer ratings.

 Benefits of Happiness Workshop

 - Happiness increases the intrinsic motivation of employees.

-- A happy environment leads to strengthening of the culture of innovation.
+- A happy environment leads to the strengthening of the culture of innovation.

-- Motivation can increase innovation capacity by about 50% within a organization.
+- Motivation can increase innovation capacity by about 50% within an organization.

-- Happiness at workplace nurtures a sense of ownership, and employees feel that they are integral part of the organization.
+- Happiness at the workplace nurtures a sense of ownership, and employees feel that they are an integral part of the organization.

-- Optimistic employees are 31% more productive, take fewer sick time off, achieve higher sales.
+- Optimistic employees are 31% more productive, take less sick time off, achieve higher sales.